Styling Tips for Choosing Outfits for Your Photo Session

 Select Outfits That Complement Your Environment

 When choosing outfits for your shoot, it helps to take into consideration the environment you'll be shooting in.

 When shooting outdoors and in the mountains take a more neutral, earth-toned approach.
-It will complement the surrounding area and ultimately help keep your images timeless and cohesive!
-We want your emotion, connection and mood of the environment to be the main focus, rather than a distracting outfit which pulls attention away from the intimacy.
+Think white, beige, tan, khaki, light browns, light greys, etc. It will complement the surrounding area and ultimately help keep your images timeless and cohesive!
+You can pop without blending in.
+We want your emotion, connection and mood of the environment to be the main focus, rather than a bright, distracting outfit which pulls attention away from the intimacy.